You’re driving like normal one day and suddenly it happens – the warning light on the dash comes on, alerting you to a problem with your vehicle.

 The flashing indicates a more severe problem and driving it could cause further damage to your vehicle.
 Safely pull the vehicle over, then have it towed to your auto shop.

 Should I Bring It into the Shop?

 In both cases – solid or flashing service engine light – you should bring the vehicle to the shop.
 The light is meant to alert you of potential problems before they become more serious (and more costly to fix).

 The check engine light can indicate a wide range of problems, both minor and major.
 For example:

-• Problems related to the mass airflow sensor or oxygen sensor, which over time can decrease your mileage between 25-40 percent.
+- Problems related to the mass airflow sensor or oxygen sensor, wh over time can decrease your mileage between 25-40 percent.

 Because of the range of potential problems – and how they can impact your car’s components and performance – it is always wise to seek an auto technician when the service engine light comes on.